hbctraining/Intro-to-ChIPseq-flipped/lessons/01_ChIPseq_design_and_workflow.md

 <details>
 	<summary><b><i>Do we need controls for ATAC-seq?</i></b></summary>
 	<br>
-	<p><b>In ATAC-seq, you do not have a control.</b> Intuitively, one might think we need to correct the bias caused by the Tn4 enzyme.
+	<p><b>In ATAC-seq, you do not have a control.</b> Intuitively, one might think we need to correct the bias caused by the Tn5 transposase.
 However, the original studies show that the intrinsic cutting preference/bias of the transposon is minimal and so controls are not neccessary.
 </p>

 </details>